siemens/LightweightCmpRa/doc/config/README.md

 # Configuration of the Lightweight CMP RA

 The **Lightweight CMP RA** behavior is specified in configuration files.
-On startup,
+The path name of each configuration file is given as a command line parameter.
-the path name of each configuration file is given as a command line parameter.
+On startup all configuration files are loaded and parsed.
+URIs given in configuration files are loaded once at first use.

 A configuration file must be written in [YAML](https://yaml.org/spec/).
 Embedding [JSON](http://json-schema.org/) in YAML is also supported.